inspect-js/is-async-function/README.md

 ```

 _**Important Note:** It may fail, if the given function is using "default params" like `options = { foo: 1 }`.
-That limitation comes currently from the `function-arguments` package.
+That limitation comes currently from the [function-arguments][] package.
 It may or may not be fixed there in future._

+For more advanced stuff, try [parse-function][] which has couple of different versions and support for
+the mentioned problem and dozen of others.
+It uses real parser to parse given function and returns
+very useful information.
+PRs replacing the current logic with `parse-function` are not acceptable -
+this is that way intentionally.
+And was for old times of Node.js!

 ## API